Talking About Dying Won't Kill Us.

-This activity book is for everyone who ever thought about writing a few things down before it’s too late.
-It’s designed to make a topic most of us find frightening, less intimidating.
+This potential activity book is for everyone who ever thought about writing a few things down before it’s too late.
+It’s designed to make a topic many of us find frightening, less intimidating.
 You get to choose what’s important to you.
-This is your Personal Instruction Manual; your opportunity to decide What Happens Next.
+This is your personal instruction manual; your opportunity to decide What Happens Next.

 While Richard was dying, I wished I had a book like this to help us organize our thoughts.
 I assumed my scientist husband would want to leave his body to science.
 I